boozallen/ads-final/README.md

 Our process applied by our Agile team demonstated each of these principles.

-1. Our User Experience team constructed user personas and conducted numerous usability tests to ensure the product addressed user needs.

-2. Our DevOps team deployed the software to servers continously and automatically.
-Our Agile team followed four hour sprints and daily releases.

-3. Our Delivery Manager tracked blockers according to Agile best practices and worked to quickly resolve them.

-4. We also assigned a product owner to assess the value of each feature.
-This feedback is essential to an important part of Agile process.

-5. Finally, the efforts of all our team members can be seen clearly in our GitHub repository and the artifacts uploaded to the corresponding wiki.
-We used open source technology.

 For a more detailed mapping of our process to the 18F tenets, see the artifact
 below: